 Jacob Heilbrunn, “The Perils of Nation Rebuilding: Sesame Street and the Corruption of Pakistan,” National Interest, June 6, 2012.

 Scott Baldauf, “U.S. AID Cuts Funding for Elmo on Pakistan TV,” Christian Science Monitor, June 6, 2012.

 “U.S. Fears Reprisals After Afghan massacre in Kandahar,” BBC, March 12, 2012.

 Taha Siddiqui, “Aid to Pakistan: $2.6 Billion Spent, Little Ability to Show It,” Christian Science Monitor, April 25, 2012.

 Melanie Eversley, “Iraq, Afghanistan Vets to Hand Back Medals at NATO Summit,” USA Today, May 16, 2012.

-Posted by Jonas E. Alexis on June 7, 2017, With 1973 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on June 7, 2017, With 1993 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.